corydozen/serverless-cdk-cicd/01/README.md

 aws_secret_access_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

-But paste in your `Access key Id` and `Secret access key` from the csv that you downloaded
+But paste in your `Access key Id` and `Secret access key` from the csv that you downloaded instead of the example keys

 ### Install the aws-cdk <a name="install-cdk"></a>